damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 We have two tabs now:
 ![Two tabs - generated from two jobs](/images/blogimages/the-basics-of-gitlab-ci/twotabs.png){: .shadow}

 However, we forgot to specify that the new file is a build _artifact_, so that it could be downloaded.
-We fix it by adding an `artifacts` section:
+We can fix it by adding an `artifacts` section:

 ```yaml
 test: